-13. Keeping Children Safe in Education, 2019 2020 -- Specific Safeguarding Issues
+13. Keeping Children Safe in Education, 2020 - Specific Safeguarding Issues

 All staff in our school have an awareness of safeguarding issues, through regular training and briefings.
 We ensure our staff are aware that behaviours linked to these issues can put children in danger.
-All staff are aware that the Designated Safeguarding Lead, the expert within our school, is there to support staff, volunteers and the Governing $Body{\tau}$ with a range of safeguarding issues, some of which are listed below:
+All staff are aware that the Designated Safeguarding Lead, the expert within our school, is there to support staff, volunteers and the Governing Body with a range of safeguarding issues, some of which are listed below:

 - Abuse

 - Behaviours linked to safeguarding issues

 - Bullying including cyberbullying

-- Children and the court_system
+- Children and the court system

 - Children with family members in prison

-- Children missing fromeducation
+- Children missing from education

 - Child missing from home or care

 - Child Criminal Exploitation (CCE)

-- Child Seexual Eexploitation (CSE)

-- Child Criminal Exploitation (CCE)
+- Child Sexual Exploitation (CSE)

 - County Lines

 - Domestic abuse

 - Drugs

 - Fabricated or induced illness

 - Faith abuse

 - Female genital mutilation (FGM)

-- Fforced marriage
+- Forced marriage

 - Gangs and youth violence

 - Gender-based violence/violence against women and girls (VAWG)

 - Homelessness

 - Mental health

 - Missing children and adults' strategy

 - Online safety

 - Peer on Peer/Child on Child Abuse

-- Peer on peer abuse

 - Private fostering

 - Preventing radicalisation

 - Prevent Duty and Channel

 - Serious violence

 - Sexual violence and sexual harrassment

 - Sexting

 - Trafficking

 - Upskirting